Lynchburg in Lee County, South Carolina — The American South (South Atlantic)

 August 1, 1864 - November 17, 1944

 Erected 1964 by Lee County Historical Commission.
 (Marker Number 31-8.)

 Location.
 34° 3.6′ N, 80° 4.275′ W. Marker is in Lynchburg, South Carolina, in Lee County.
 Marker is at the intersection of Lynchburg Highway (U.S. 341) and Florence Highway (South Carolina Highway 76), on the right when traveling east on Lynchburg Highway.
-Click for map.
+Touch for map.
 Marker is in this post office area: Lynchburg SC 29080, United States of America.
+Touch for directions.

 Credits.
-This page originally submitted on , by Stanley and Terrie Howard of Greer, South Carolina.
-This page has been viewed 772 times since then and 20 times this year.
-Last updated on , by Michael Sean Nix of Spartanburg, South Carolina.
-Photos: 1. submitted on , by Stanley and Terrie Howard of Greer, South Carolina.
-2. submitted on , by Mike Stroud of Bluffton, South Carolina.
-3, 4. submitted on , by Michael Sean Nix of Spartanburg, South Carolina. • Kevin W. was the editor who published this page.
-This page was last revised on June 16, 2016.
+This page was last revised on September 18, 2020.
+It was originally submitted on October 18, 2009, by Stanley and Terrie Howard of Greer, South Carolina.
+This page has been viewed 880 times since then and 29 times this year.
+Last updated on March 3, 2010, by Michael Sean Nix of Spartanburg, South Carolina.
+Photos: 1. submitted on October 18, 2009, by Stanley and Terrie Howard of Greer, South Carolina.
+2. submitted on September 9, 2010, by Mike Stroud of Bluffton, South Carolina.
+3, 4. submitted on March 3, 2010, by Michael Sean Nix of Spartanburg, South Carolina. • Kevin W. was the editor who published this page.